310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% endbubble %}

 {% bubble Mitsuru %}
-Wawa--?!
+Wawa—?!
 You won’t make me happy with this~!
 I’m not *that* much of a kid!

 I’m as much of an athlete as you!
 I’ll prove it with another showdown, c’mon! ♪
 {% endbubble %}